 The Authority carries out a revaluation exercise at least every five years of all Property, Plant and Equipment required to be measured at fair value.
 Property, Plant and Equipment is also reviewed on an annual basis to ensure that the carrying amount is not materially different from the fair value at the year end.
 Valuations are carried out internally.
 Valuations of land and buildings are carried out in accordance with the methodologies and bases for estimation set out in the professional standards of Royal Institution of Chartered Surveyors.
-Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second-hand market or the latest list prices adjusted for the condition of the asset.
+Valuation of vehicles, plant, furniture and equipment are valued at cost as a proxy for fair value as these assets tend to be of low value and have a short asset life.